Shoma-Asaka/mechanopharm-infer/GLOSSARY.md

 # Glossary

-This glossary fixes the technical vocabulary used by `mechanopharm-infer` so that it remains consistent with the theory paper
+This glossary fixes the technical vocabulary used by `mechanopharm-infer` so that it remains consistent with the theory paper.

 Whenever a name appears in the code base, in CSV outputs, or in `architecture_call.json`, it follows the definitions below.